ChristianEllehammer/dropbox-camera-uploads-media-processor/README.md

    - Verify HEIC support: `magick identify -list format | grep HEIC`

 2. **JPG files not optimizing:**
-   - Check if ImageOptim is installed: `ls /Applications/ImageOptim.app`
+   - Check if ImageOptim.app is installed: `ls /Applications/ImageOptim.app`
+   - Check if ImageOptim-CLI is installed: `which imageoptim`
-   - Try running ImageOptim manually on a test file
+   - Try running `imageoptim` manually on a test file (e.g., `imageoptim test.jpg`)

 3. **MOV files not converting:**
    - Check if HandBrakeCLI is installed: `which HandBrakeCLI`